evilwombat/gopro-usb-tools/README.md

 Introduction
 ============

-EVERYTHING HERE IS MEANT FOR ADVANCED USERS who have a hard-bricked Hero2 camera (as in, the camera will not turn on at all) and who have no other choice but to throw the camera away.
+EVERYTHING HERE IS MEANT FOR ADVANCED USERS who have a hard-bricked Hero2 / H3 Black camera (as in, the camera will not turn on at all) and who have no other choice but to throw the camera away.
 If you can get warranty support from GoPro instead, BY ALL MEANS USE IT.
 But don't try to do some experimental stuff on